VirtualFlow/VFVS/output-files/README.md

  * summary files containing the docking scores
  * ...

-Initialy the folder is therefore empty
+Initialy the folder is therefore empty.